barrybecker4/world-conflict/README.md

 Now you are good to go!
 Deploy the web-app from your script on Google Drive.
 Make changes locally (in IntelliJ for example), do `./push.sh` (as described above), and refresh the deployed app script page to see the change.
 Do git commit, push, and create pull requests through Github when you have a feature or fix to contribute.
+If you do not actively use the project for a while, you may need to do the clasp login again.

 #### Thanks